Skip to content

 After losing their sight, blind veterans will sometimes give up on their hobbies and interests because they feel like they can’t do them anymore.
 We’re here to show them, that with just a few adaptations, they can be back and enjoying their passions just like they were before they lost their sight.

-Case study: new ways to woodturn
+New ways to woodturn

 Royal Artillery veteran Bill has a passion for woodturning and had been pursuing his hobby for over 40 years.
 But after losing his sight, he felt unable to woodturn anymore and gave up on his craft.